hmmlearn/hmmlearn/doc/tutorial.rst

 .. topic:: Fixing parameters

    Each HMM parameter has a character code which can be used to customize its initialization and estimation.
-EM algorithm needs a starting point to proceed, thus prior to training each parameter is assigned a value either random or computed from the data.
+The EM algorithm needs a starting point to proceed, thus prior to training each parameter is assigned a value either random or computed from the data.
 It is possible to hook into this process and provide a starting point explicitly.
 To do so